-In addition, when looking to enjoy the benefits of dance, consistency is key.
+In addition, when looking to enjoy the health benefits of dance, consistency is key.
 Honestly, there’s no point starting something that you’ll discontinue after only a few sessions.
-As they say: discipline matters, so scheduling a time each day (or week) to dance, and do that religiously, is the only way to reap the fruits.
+As they say: discipline matters.
+So scheduling a time each day (or week) to dance, and doing that religiously, is the only way to reap the fruits.
 Take your lifestyle into consideration and then select a dancing session to match it.

 Studies have shown that dancing can certainly improve your health.
-Beyond helping you loose weight, it can also increase physical confidence, help you stay flexible, reduce stress, amongst others.
+Beyond helping you lose weight, it can also increase physical confidence, and help you stay flexible, amongst others.
 Do you still need a reason to get your groove on?

 According to a study in The New England Journal of Medicine, dancing may boost your memory and prevent you from developing dementia as you get older.
 Science reveals that aerobic exercise can reverse volume loss in the hippocampus, the part of the brain that controls memory.
 The hippocampus naturally shrinks during late adulthood, which often leads to impaired memory and sometimes dementia.
 So by dancing, you add more volume to it.

 Dancing is a low-impact cardio workout that helps to improve cardiovascular health.
-When you dance vigorously, dance has a cardio edge with unique benefits that actually can’t be achieved by other low-impact exercises.
+When you dance, it has a cardio edge with unique benefits that can’t be achieved by other low-impact exercises.
 Wouldn’t you rather do this for your heart?